-The economy of the Eighth District has continued to expand at a moderate pace since the previous report.
-Recent reports of planned activity from manufacturing firms have been positive.
+Economic activity in the Eighth District has expanded at a moderate pace since the previous report.
+Recent reports of planned activity in manufacturing and services have been positive.
 Retail sales over the past three months have increased compared with the same period a year ago.
 Reports on auto sales over the same period have been mixed.
-Residential real estate market conditions have continued to improve, while commercial and industrial real estate conditions have remained mixed.
-Reports of lending activity at a sample of large District banks indicated little change during the third quarter of 2012.
-Prices wages, and employment levels over the past three months have stayed the same or increased for a majority of contacts across the District.
+Residential real estate market conditions have continued to improve, and commercial and industrial real estate markets have also improved.
+Lending activity at a sample of large District banks indicated little change during the fourth quarter of 2012.
+Prices, wages, and employment levels over the past three months have stayed the same or increased for a majority of contacts across the District.

-Contacts reported that retail sales in October and early November were up, on average, over year-earlier levels.
-Fifty-four percent of the retailers reported increases in sales, while 27 percent saw decreases and 19 percent saw no changes.
-Forty-eight percent of the retailers noted that sales levels met their expectations, 48 percent reported that sales fell short of expectations.
+Contacts reported that retail sales in the past three months were up, on average, relative to the same period last year.
+Fifty percent of contacts noted increases in sales, while 25 percent noted decreases and the rest saw no changes.
+Sixty-three percent of retailers reported that sales levels met their expectations, and the remaining retailers reported that sales fell short of expectations.
 About 69 percent of retailers noted that their inventories were at desired levels, while the remaining contacts reported that their inventory levels were too high.
-The sales outlook through the end of the year was mostly optimistic: 66 percent of the retailers expect sales to increase over 2011 levels, while 17 percent expect sales to decrease and 17 percent expect sales to be similar to last year’s levels.
+The sales outlook over the next three months was positive: 63 percent of retailers expect sales to increase over 2012 levels, while 19 percent expect sales to decrease.

 Manufacturing and Other Business Activity

 Reports of plans for manufacturing activity have been positive since our previous report.
-Several manufacturing firms reported plans to hire new workers or expand operations, while fewer manufacturers reported plans to lay off workers or reduce operations.
-Firms in the plastic, poultry processing, shoe and apparel, aerospace, paper product, and beverage manufacturing industries announced plans to hire new employees or expand operations.
-In contrast, firms in the compressor, coal, semiconductors and related devices, auto parts, and food manufacturing industries announced plans to lay off workers or reduce operations.
+Several manufacturing firms reported plans to add workers and expand operations in the Eighth District, while fewer manufacturers reported plans to lay off workers or reduce operations.
+Firms in steel, automobile, appliance, furniture, automobile parts, plastics, wood products, lumber, beverage, and machinery manufacturing industries announced plans to hire new employees and expand operations in the near future.
+In contrast, firms that manufacture solar equipment, medical devices, food, and electric components announced plans to lay off workers.

 Real Estate and Construction